JO1 the Movie: Unfinished - Go to the Top

 JO1 the Movie: Unfinished - Go to the Top (JO1 THE MOVIE『未完成』-GO to the TOP-, JO1 the Movie: Mikansei - Go to the Top) is a 2022 Japanese documentary film directed by Tetsurō Inagaki, featuring Japanese boy band JO1.
 It was released on March 11, 2022, and documented the first two years of the group's career.
-The film ranked at eight on the national box office ranking in its opening weekend.
+The film list eighth on the national box office ranking in its opening weekend.

 Synopsis

 The documentary covers the first two years of JO1, an 11-member Japanese boy band formed from the audition television program Produce 101 Japan.
 The group was promised a spectacular career, but they were not confident they could make it.
 Selected based on votes by viewers, each member of JO1 has different experience in performing, including members who had never taken any vocal or dance lessons before.
 Moreover, the COVID-19 pandemic hit the world not long after the release of their debut single, Protostar, on March 4, 2020, and forced them to restrict their activities.
 Despite these difficulties, JO1 grew through daily vocal and dance lessons, promotional activities, and program recording.
 The film closely follows the group from the early stages of their debut to their long-awaited first live concert with an audience, titled 2021 JO1 Live "Open the Door", in November 2021.